Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Experiment

 \subsection{Comparison to Supervised State of the Art}

-\textbf{English$\rightarrow$Video Search on VTT. } Table~\ref{tab:vtt} shows the comparison of English$\rightarrow$video models on VTT, where our model outperforms other baselines by a large margin.
-Essentially, our model achieves 8.9 R@1 improvement over the original HowTo100M model.
-Using a smaller set of visual features and training on a smaller (6,513 vs 9,000) training set, our model also outperforms CE~\cite{liu2019use} with or without pre-training.
-Fig.~\ref{fig:qual} shows an English$\rightarrow$video and a zero-shot Russian$\rightarrow$video search results with Ours-MMP.
-Our model retrieves the correct videos and the other top-ranked videos share similar appearance to the correct one.
+\textbf{English$\rightarrow$Video Search on VTT. } Table~\ref{tab:vtt} shows the comparison of English$\rightarrow$video models on VTT.
+For a fair comparison to other baselines, our model fine-tunes only with the original English annotations on VTT.
+The results show that our model outperforms other baselines by a large margin.
+Specifically, our model achieves 8.9 R@1 improvement over the original HowTo100M model~\cite{ht100m} and other recent baselines with pre-training on HowTo100M.
+Using a smaller set of visual features and training on a smaller (6,513 vs 9,000) training set\footnote{CE uses 9,000 videos (VTT training and part of exclusive testing set) for training, while other baselines and our model in Table~\ref{tab:vtt} are trained on the official VTT training set which contains 6,513 videos.}, our model also outperforms CE~\cite{liu2019use} with or without pre-training.

-\textbf{Multilingual Text$\rightarrow$Video Search on VATEX. } Table~\ref{tab:vatex} summarizes English$\rightarrow$video and Chinese$\rightarrow$Video search performance on VATEX.
+\textbf{Multilingual Text$\rightarrow$Video Search on VATEX. } Table~\ref{tab:vatex} summarizes English$\rightarrow$video and Chinese$\rightarrow$video search performance on the VATEX dataset.
 Under the zero-shot setting where we train with only English-video pairs, our model already outperforms other baselines.
-However, a clear gap between English$\rightarrow$video and Chinese$\rightarrow$video is observed, indicating that cross-lingual transfer remains challenging even with XLM-R. With the proposed MMP, the gap is significantly closed by 5.8/8.1/7.7 in R@1/5/10.
-With the access to Chinese annotations, the performance of our model is further improved for both languages and our model achieves new state of the art performance.
+However, a clear performance gap between English$\rightarrow$video and Chinese$\rightarrow$video search is observed, indicating that cross-lingual transfer to a distant language remains challenging even with XLM-R. With the proposed MMP, the gap is significantly closed by 5.8/8.1/7.7 in R@1/5/10.
+When in-domain human-annotated Chinese captions are available, the performance of our model can further be improved for both languages and our model yields new state-of-the-art performance.